 Then, find the drop down menu that says books.

 This should bring up a list of emailed content.
 You may delete, sort, and manage away!

 Can I Email a Personal Document to Kindle?

 You can!
 As long as the document is in one of Kindle’s accepted formats, simply email that document as an attachment to your Kindle.
 If you want your personal document to have the same functionality as a Kindle book (i.e. be able to highlight and annotate), simply add the word “convert” to your subject heading.

 Looking for More Great Reads?

 If you’re looking for a way to read more great books on Kindle, then try out TBR: Tailored Book Recommendations!
 TBR is a quarterly book recommendation service that takes into account your personal tastes and reading preferences.
 To get started, fill out the reader survey and let us know what you love and don’t love, recent favorites, and what you want to read more of.
 You can even link your Goodreads account!
 Then, you’ll be matched with an expert Bibliologist who will carefully read your responses and send you a personalized book recommendation letter with three picks.
-You can choose to receive your letter via email in about a week (perfect for ebook readers!) or you can receive your picks as brand-new hardcover books in about three weeks from our partner, Print: A Bookstore in Portland, ME.
+You can choose to receive your letter via email in about two weeks (perfect for ebook readers!) or you can receive your picks as brand-new hardcover books in 3-4 weeks from our partner, Print: A Bookstore in Portland, ME.
 Learn more and get started today!